 Also, caring for pets can be a critical developmental skill for children.
 By forming attachments to animals, kids begin to understand the concepts of empathy, compassion, and friendship.
 Introducing children to pet ownership can help them develop secure emotional attachments at a young age, which will help them form healthy relationships as they grow.

 With Vera Health, you could spend less on health insurance and more on your pets.
-Learn how we can help you save money on your health insurance with our affordable Short-Term Medical plans.
+Learn how we can help you save money on your health insurance with our affordable short-term health insurance plans.
 We offer lower monthly premiums than you can expect from many traditional ACA major medical insurance plans, so you can pay for the coverage you want, not the coverage you don’t.
 Give us a call at 844-961-9645 to chat with one of our Vera Health experts, and start saving on your health insurance today.
 Woof!